AMS_ADRN at SemEval-2022 Task 5: A Suitable Image-text Multimodal Joint Modeling Method for Multi-task Misogyny Identification: Introduction

 \section{Introduction}

-Women are influential online, especially in image-based social media such as Twitter and Instagram : 78 percent of women use social media multiple times a day, compared with 65 percent of men.
-However, although the Internet has opened new opportunities for women, systematic offline inequality and discrimination are replicated in cyberspace in the form of offensive content against them.
+Women are influential online, especially in image-based social media such as Twitter and Instagram : 78 percent of women use social media multiple times a day, compared with 65 percent of men.\cite{MAMI2022} However, although the Internet has opened new opportunities for women, systematic offline inequality and discrimination are replicated in cyberspace in the form of offensive content against them.
 The popular communication tool in social media platforms is MEME.
 Memetics is essentially an image, which is characterized by the content of the image and the poster cover text introduced by human beings.
 Its main goal is fun or irony.
-Although most of them were created for a joke, in a very short period of time, people began to use them as a form of hatred against women.
-They were exposed to gender discrimination and aggressive information in the network environment, and then magnified gender stereotypes and gender inequality.
+Although most of them were created for a joke, in a very short period of time, people began to use them as a form of hatred against women, and then magnified gender stereotypes and gender inequality.
+Women are exposed to gender discrimination and aggressive information in the network environment.
 Therefore, the filtering of illegal content such as gender discrimination is essential to maintain a healthy social network environment.

 In this paper, we describe the system developed by our team for SemEval-2022 Task 5: Multimedia Automatic Misogyny Identification.
-More specifically, we introduce two novel system to analyze these posts: a multimodal multi-task learning architecture that combines Bertweet \cite{bertweet} for text encoding with ResNet-18 for image representation, and a single-flow transformer structure which combines text embeddings from BERT-Embeddings and image embeddings from several different modules such as EfficientNet \cite{tan2019efficientnet} and ResNet \cite{he2016deep}.
+More specifically, we introduce two novel systems to analyze these posts: a multimodal multi-task learning architecture that combines Bertweet \cite{bertweet} for text encoding with ResNet-18 \cite{he2016deep} for image representation, and a single-flow transformer structure which combines text embeddings from BERT-Embeddings and image embeddings from several different modules such as EfficientNet \cite{tan2019efficientnet} and ResNet \cite{he2016deep}.